 My artwork is the result of a life-long “pull” that has been drawing me in for as long as I can remember.
 I enjoy working with the different types of metals that exist, as each one has its own characteristics, compatibilities, vulnerabilities and patinations that similarly reflect (and can be used to represent) life.

-My primary artistic focuses have been in representative works with content that typically reflects coastal New England, coupled with an increasing focus on larger abstract works that reflect my fascination with the origins of life.
+My primary artistic focuses have been in large abstract and representative works that reflect my fascination with the origins of our existence, as well as representative works that typically reflect my love of coastal New England life.

 Equally as important to me as the artistic quality of the final piece, is the ability of the piece to withstand the test of time.
-Each piece that I create is structured from materials and processes that will ensure decades (and generations) of enjoyment.
+Each piece that I create is structured from materials and processes that will ensure many decades of enjoyment.

 Time passes quickly, however, behind my welding mask, as my sketches coalesce in my mind with a pile of steel on the ground… and my artwork is born.
 I enjoy the many peaceful hours that pass, behind the mask, manipulating nature’s elements and doing what I love.
 It is my sincerest wish for for everyone to find something in life that provides a similarly rewarding experience.